nmeskovski/nmeskovski/README.md

 ---

+## Featured Projects

+---

 ## Who I Am

-I turn messy, multi-market data into decisions that stick.
-Currently at **Sanofi** (Financial Controlling), I build the dashboards and analytics pipelines that regional management actually uses.
-Before that: market entry strategies for Netflix (think-cell Global Case Competition, **#1 worldwide**), pharma scale-ups in Africa, and fintech opportunities across the EU.
+Economist turning quant, bridging applied economics and financial data science ahead of an MSc in Quantitative Finance at WU Vienna (Top 20 QS, 2026).
+I manage a 1000+ article knowledge base powering internal AI.
+I design KPI frameworks, dashboards, and automation pipelines that drive efficiency gains and support decision-making across global markets.
+I’ve achieved 🥇 first place in global case competitions, including sports broadcasting market entry for Netflix, pharma scale-up strategies in Africa, and AI-fintech opportunity assessments for Raiffeisen Bank across the EU, working at the intersection of quantitative rigor and strategic clarity.

-I'm not a generalist—I specialise at the intersection of **quantitative rigor** and **strategic clarity**.
+> *Specialising at the intersection of **quantitative rigor** and **strategic clarity**.*

----

-## Featured Projects

 ---

 ## 🏆 Wins That Matter